+The most extensively accepted theory posits that the universe is currently dominated by dark energy.
+However, none of the existing dark energy models are entirely satisfactory.The $\Lambda$CDM model, defined by the equation of state $w_{\Lambda} = -1$, stands as the leading contender among dark energy models \cite{Copeland:2006wr, padmanabhan2007, Durrer2008, Bamba:2012cp, Kase:2018aps}.
+Albert Einstein's formulation of General Relativity (GR) marked a significant shift in the understanding of gravity, redefining it as the curvature of spacetime resulting from mass and energy.
+Despite its successes in explaining a wide range of phenomena, GR faces several challenges, particularly in explaining the accelerated expansion of the universe, the nature of dark energy, and the behavior of gravity at quantum scales.
+These limitations have prompted physicists to consider alternative theories of gravity \cite{Ratra:1987rm, Caldwell:1997ii, Caldwell:1999ew, Feng:2004ad, Bean:2008ga, Langlois:2018dxi}.
 Modifying the geometry of spacetime is another technique to explain the universe's current acceleration.

-To achieve this, we modify the Einstein-Hilbert general relativity (GR) action.
-Except for non-Lagrangian theories (Modified Newtonian Dynamics-MOND), modified theories of gravity are often represented by the modified Lagrangian density, which is further modified by the inclusion of new geometrodynamical elements to the Einstein-Hilbert action integral \cite{Koivisto:2018aip}.
-There are numerous such modified theories in existence at present.
-According to cosmological viability, the $f(R)$, $f(R,T)$, $f(T)$, and the $f(Q)$ gravities are the most successful ones.
-The arbitrary function of the Ricci scalar curvature $R$ is used to express $f(R)$ gravity.
+To achieve this, we modify the Einstein-Hilbert action of General Relativity (GR).
+With the exception of non-Lagrangian theories such as Modified Newtonian Dynamics (MOND), modified theories of gravity are often represented by an altered Lagrangian density, which includes new geometrodynamical elements in the Einstein-Hilbert action integral \cite{Koivisto:2018aip}.
+Numerous such modified theories currently exist.
+Among them, $ f(R) $, $ f(R,T)$, $ f(T) $, and $ f(Q) $ gravities are the most successful in terms of cosmological viability, among which $ f(Q) $ gravity stands out due to its innovative approach and promising results.
+The $ f(R) $ gravity theory, expresses gravity as an arbitrary function of the Ricci scalar curvature $ R $.
 This concept was first introduced by H.A.
 Buchdahl \cite{Buchdahl:1970ynr} and further explored in the seminal works of V. Faraoni \cite{Sotiriou:2008rp}.
-This theory is of particular interest since it may give a geometric method for describing inflation \cite{Starobinsky:1980te, Brooker:2016oqa, Huang:2013hsb} and solving the dark energy problem \cite{Nojiri:2017ncd, Capozziello:2011et, DeFelice2010, Nojiri:2010wj, Arai:2022ilw}.
-In $f(R,T)$ theory \cite{Harko:2011kv}, the gravitational action is modified by including additional terms involving the Ricci scalar ($R$) and the energy-momentum tensor ($T$) that describes the distribution of matter and energy in spacetime.
+This theory is of particular interest because it may provide a geometric method for describing inflation \cite{Starobinsky:1980te, Brooker:2016oqa, Huang:2013hsb} and addressing the dark energy problem \cite{Nojiri:2017ncd, Capozziello:2011et, Nojiri:2010wj, Arai:2022ilw}.
+In the $f(R,T)$ theory \cite{Harko:2011kv}, the gravitational action is extended by incorporating additional terms that involve both the Ricci scalar $R$ and the energy-momentum tensor $T$, which characterizes the distribution of matter and energy throughout spacetime.